cj58/img/README.md

-this is img for cj
+this is img dir for cj